j-easy/easy-random/.github/ISSUE_TEMPLATE.md

 Thank you for taking time to open this issue!
-Please check the [know limitations](https://github.com/j-easy/easy-random/wiki/known-limitations) section before opening an issue.
+Please check the [known limitations](https://github.com/j-easy/easy-random/wiki/known-limitations) section before opening an issue.

 Please provide as much context as possible to help us fixing the issue (at least easy-random version you are using).